 Switching to Bromine: If you are switching to bromine from a previous sanitizer, we recommend using a Spa System Flush product to clean the plumbing lines.
 You don’t want to damage your spa with the chemical reaction that could be created by having any residue from another sanitizer.
 Even if you’re consistent in draining and maintaining your spa water, you’ll be amazed at the gunk that comes out of the hot tub plumbing!

-Starting Bromine: With bromine hot tub start up, you will want to establish a reserve of bromide in the spa or hot tub water.
-Bromide Booster is not a disinfectant on its own but must be added prior to using brominating tablets for the first time.
+Starting Bromine: With bromine hot tub start-up, you will want to establish a reserve of bromide in the spa or hot tub water.
+Bromide Booster is not a disinfectant on its own but must be added before using brominating tablets for the first time.
 The bromide is converted to the bromine sanitizer upon addition of shock or oxidizer.
-Using a bromide booster product will ensure that the disinfection of the spa or hot tub water is completely bromine based and will eliminate the harsh chlorine odors.
+Using a bromide booster product will ensure that the disinfection of the spa or hot tub water is completely bromine-based and will eliminate the harsh chlorine odors.
 The same treatment is required whenever the spa is drained and refilled.